 How do I assess students for meaningful participation in online discussions?

-Discussions in an online discussion board enable students to contribute over a period of time, to contemplate and return to topics and share resources such as images, files, videos and links.
-They also allow teaching staff to facilitate the sharing of ideas, opinions and resources.
+Online discussion boards enable students to communicate with their peers and teachers over an extended period.
+This feature of the LMS allows students to contemplate discussion points over time and share resources such as images, files, videos and links.
+Online discussion boards also allow teaching staff to facilitate the sharing of ideas, opinions and resources.

 Online discussions can support students to develop a range of skills, including: